avibryant/vignette/README.md

   - HyperLogLog for efficiently estimating unique values in a set
   - Min-Hash signatures for estimating set similarities
   - Bloom filters for estimating set membership
-  - Vector clocks for maintaining distributed counters
+  - Vector clocks for maintaining exact distributed counters

 Of these, Vignette has been most tuned for use with HyperLogLog, and this is likely the most practical application.
 However, it's important to note that this is purely a question of how the client code interprets the data; the database itself does not know or care anything about any of these specific uses.